dasvik/project-connect/README.md

 It was pretty much clear that various technology were there, with its own set of pros & cons.
 Though they needed bit of hack to work seamlessly for our needs.
 We chose the most viable technology for use in our app.
 The POC looked great.
 Infact for lot of our use cases, it was perfect solution.

-But for me, the most nagging problem was the limitation of distance that these technologies served and I couldn't let this go from my mind.
+But for me, the most nagging problem was the limitation of distance that these technologies served and I couldn't let this go off my mind.

 Stage 2:
-This is where the main idea came into picture.
-Was there a way to remove this limitation of distance or atleast make it appear as there is no limitation?
+This is where the main idea came into being.
+Is there a way to remove this limitation of distance or atleast make it appear as there is no limitation?

 Yes, human behavior, social nature of human and algorithms can infact solve it.
 I did a quick re/search and found out no one has attacked this problem yet, from this angle.
 So I thought it was worth a try.